 → Where will I live?

 Most of our students live in apartments downtown in order to be close to the campus.
-McGill’s Off-Campus Housing office lists available apartments or rooms for rent here.
-We also recommend looking on websites like Craigslist and Kijiji.
+McGill’s Off-Campus Housing office lists available apartments or rooms for rent as well as accommodation options for exchange students.

 McGill has agreements with approximately 30 world-class universities located in Africa, Asia/Pacific, Europe, Latin America, Middle East and North America.
 McGill University was also the first Canadian member of Partners in International Management (PIM), a consortium of outstanding educational institutions offering graduate level degree programs.

-McGill expects to exchange with the following schools in 2020-2021:
+McGill expects to exchange with the following schools:

 Exchange Partner Schools